ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   Low Latency/Non-Interactive:
   : The application prefers loss to latency, but is not interactive.
-Response time should be optimized at the expense of delay variation and efficient use of the available capacity when sending on this Connection.
+Response time SHOULD be optimized at the expense of delay variation and efficient use of the available capacity when sending on this Connection.
 Transport system implementations that map the requested capacity profile onto per-connection DSCP signaling without multiplexing SHOULD assign a DSCP